gmzi/javascripter/4-flask/1-flask-SQLAlchemy.md

 5. Server Sessions, not flask default, to import it check docs about flask Sessions.

-6. Cookies

-    - ### set cookie from server side

-    ```python
-    from flask import Flask, make_response

-    @app.route('/demo')
-    def demo():
-        content = "<h1>Hello</h1>"
-        res = make_response(content)
-        res.set_cookie('fav-color', 'blue')
-        return res
-    ```

-    - ### read cookies

-      ```python
-      from flask import Flask, request

-      @app.before_request
-      def print_cookies():
-          print(request.cookies) # {'fav_color': 'blue', 'location': 'las totoras motel'}
-      ```

-    - ### cookie options

-      - Expiration
-        - default is "as long as browser is running" (session cookie)
-      - Domain (which domain should the cookie be sent to)
-      - HttpOnly (not accessible via javascript)

-    - Chrome: Dev Tools - Application - Storage - Cookies
-    - Key-value pair, stored in the browser (client side).
-When making a request to a website, the browser sends all the cookies it has in storage (in the header of the request), when the server receives them, uses only the ones that can understand, and ignore the rest.
-If not, the server will instruct the browser what to do about storing cookies and how they will be structured.
-The client will send those cookies to the server always with every single request. (similar to JS local storage, with the difference that cookies are sent to server). with this implementation we now have state in our http protocol.
-The server can also send something in the http response instructing the browser to store a cookie, and the browser will store it in the client side.

-7. Types of browser storage:

-    1. LocalStorage
-        - not sent to server
-        - Stores data with no expiration date, and gets cleared only through JavaScript, or clearing the broser cache.
-        - It's domain specific (can't use it accross different websites).
-        - Storage limit is much larger than cookies.
-        - For complex stuff or things we don't need to be in the server
-    2. SessionStorage (different than flask session)
-        - not sent to server
-        - Stores data only for until the browser tab is closed.
-        - Storage limit larger than cookie.
-    3. Cookie
-        - 4kb limit (must be light because:)
-        - They are sent to servers
-        - server and client can read them
-        - Are made secure by setting the OnlyHttpOnly flag as true for that cookie.
-This prevent client-side access to it.
-        - Sent from browser to server for every request to the same domain.
-        - Set usually from the server side.
-        - older browsers support

 ## forms

 Grab data from forms: